BlockstreamResearch/bip-frost-dkg/README.md

 Perform the coordinator's final step of a ChillDKG session.

-The returned `CoordinatorMsg2` should be sent to all participants.

-Since the coordinator does not have a secret shares, the DKG output will have the `secshare` field set to `None`.

 *Arguments*:

-- `state` - Coordinator's state after the previous step.
+- `state` - The coordinator's session state as output by `coordinator_step1`.
 - `pmsgs2` - List of second messages received from the participants.

 *Returns*:

-- `CoordinatorMsg2` - The second message for all participants
+- `CoordinatorMsg2` - The second message to be sent to all participants.
 - `DKGOutput` - The DKG output.
+Since the coordinator does not have a secret share, the DKG output will have the `secshare` field set to `None`.
 - `bytes` - The serialized recovery data.